 English Tourism Week is on the horizon – just behind that field of cow parsley, in that freshly boiled pot of tea, between the sheets of that medieval lodge, at the top of that fell.
-Some of the UK’s top family travel bloggers have joined forces to share their ideas for places to visit In England with kids, here are my three, followed by lots more awesome ideas from the others.
+Some of the UK’s top family travel bloggers have joined forces to share their ideas for places to visit In England with kids.

 Places to Visit In England With Kids

-Once upon a time we went to stay at Somerset Yurts, on a real dairy farm.
-We had no idea what a treat we were in for, this is glamping at its absolute – yet affordable – best.
-I am a firm believer in having a few luxuries when camping and home comforts, like this teapot and the mugs which were provided.
+This is glamping at its absolute – yet affordable – best.
 Somerset Yurts have thought of everything to make your stay amazing, right down to a little solar radio and the teapot, fire pit, deckchairs and lanterns.
 Waiter not included.
 There is an indoor barn for cooking, eating and washing – camping at it’s most glamourous.

 The Lake District